MarkCBell/MarkCBell.github.io/source/software.rst

 ------

 `Curver <http://curver.readthedocs.io>`_ is a program for performing calculations in the curve complex.
-It implements the Bell–Webb algorithm to determine the Nielsen–Thurston type of a mapping class.
+It implements the Bell--Webb algorithm to determine the Nielsen--Thurston type of a mapping class.
 This algorithm runs in polynomial time but the constants involved currently make this implementation impractical.
+It can now also determine the conjugacy class of periodic mapping classes.

 Curver is currently under development but can you can install `curver from PyPI <https://pypi.python.org/pypi/curver>`_ or from `curvers source code <https://github.com/MarkCBell/curver>`_.